TalkTalk or Plusnet for budget broadband

-For those in the most competitive areas, Plusnet's almost constant introductory offers, and the added flexibility regarding paying for the landline and calls now make them look much more competitive - and they have that impressive customer service record backing them up.
+For those in the most competitive areas, Plusnet's almost constant introductory offers, and the added flexibility regarding paying for the landline and calls now make them look much more competitive - and they have a more impressive customer service record to back them up.

 And as we mentioned above, neither is actually the cheapest provider any more - so if price is the biggest factor, have a look at our cheap broadband comparison table - to see who's beating them right now.